 The Implementation Matrix should be leveraged to outline a sound plan of action.
 A good implementation plan should include a solid mix of immediate and longer-term tactics.

 It’s unrealistic that every idea in a plan will be high-impact and highly feasible.
 This framework helps demonstrate what to do, and what not to do.

 Evaluation of New Ideas

 Technology advances bring a steady stream of innovations.
-Just a few months ago remarketing efforts and enhanced LinkedIn ads were making their debut.
+Not long ago enhanced remarketing efforts and promoted social ads were making their debut.
 A great marketing leader knows when to jump in or hold on a new concept that feels more bleeding edge.